microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaApplicationProxyConnectorGroupMembers.md

 status                         active

 ```
-The output of this command, showing top one connectors in the group.
+The output of this command, showing top one connector in the group.

 ### Example 3: Gets the connectors in the group with filter parameter.
 ```powershell